Oct. 31, 2023

 Ownership and Liability

 AI-generated design recommendations or construction plans raise questions about ownership and liability.
-Architects and engineers must clarify who is responsible for AI-generated outcomes.
+Architects and engineers must clarify who handles AI-generated outcomes.

 Safety and Ethical Use of Data